 I used the O Canada Christmas Collection Kit from the creative team at PhotoPlay Paper, which is sort of a newer brand to CraftDirect, but it's been very popular.
 This booklet has 10 pages, but I only used about half the paper patterns in the collection.
 You could easily add a lot more to it if you need more pages.

 For the cover of the mini album, I used one of the element cards from this same O Canada paper collection, which proved to be a perfect solution.
 I love the way it all turned out.
 Be sure to check out the inside:

 For this first page, I just wanted something simple to put our family picture on.

 With pages 3 and 4, we got started with the real fun!
 My family usually likes to go out and play in the snow (when we have it) on Christmas day.
 It's just a fun way to spend time with those you love.

 I thought these pages would be perfect for pictures of the kids decorating the tree.

 And we don't want to forget a picture of us picking out the perfect tree!

-And finally, this is just a fun page for those precious moments on Christmas day.
-And like I said before, I have lots of extra paper and embellishments left over from this collection.
+Finally, this is just a fun page for those precious moments on Christmas day.
+And like I said before, I have lots of extra paper and embellishments leftover from this collection.
 If I end up with more pictures, I can easily add them to the book.

 Santa's Helpers Layout

-Okay now back to why I started crafting today in the first place, my scrapbook layout!
+Okay, now back to why I started crafting today in the first place, my scrapbook layout!
 The funny thing is, I knew exactly what I was going to make.
 I had the layout already picked out, but I just couldn't focus on making it.
 This Santa's Helper design is a free SVG file (download it at the bottom of this post) is from this year's December downloads release, here.
 I love how this page turned out!
-I used Sweater Weather paper.
+For your reference, I used Sweater Weather paper.